coopengo/coog-docker/README.md

     pg_dump -U $PG_USER -d $COPY -Fc > $COPY.dump
     dropdb -e -U $PG_USER $COPY

+Some variables are adjustable to control the behavior of the script.
+They are situated in the declaration of the anon_db function.

 ### Run daily chain

 The daily chain can be run using the following command: